School COVID-19 Resources for Parents

 Talking to your children about COVID-19 & school

 It may be helpful to review the following with your child:

-- Stay at home if you are sick, even when a symptoms is mild.
+- Stay at home if you are sick, even when a symptom is mild.
 Staying home helps prevent spreading your illness to others.

 - Cover your coughs and sneezes with a tissue.
 If you don't have a tissue, cough or sneeze into your upper sleeve or elbow, not your hands.
 Wash hands after coughing and sneezing.